nmaguiar/openaf-docs/docs/reference/scope.md

 ````
 ### listFilesRecursive

-__listFilesRecursive(aPath, usePosix) : Map__
+__listFilesRecursive(aPath, usePosix, aFnErr) : Map__

 ````
 Performs the io.listFiles function recursively given aPath.
 The returned map will be equivalent to the io.listFiles function (see more in io.listFiles).
 Alternatively you can specify to usePosix=true and it will add to the map the owner, group and full permissions of each file and folder.
+When __flags.ALTERNATIVES.listFilesRecursive=true the processing will be done in parallel and aFnErr will be called in case of an error.
 ````
 ### load